weewx/weewx/docs_src/usersguide/uploading.md

 A long list of third-party uploaders is available in the [wiki](https://github.com/weewx/weewx/wiki#uploaders).

 The built-in uploaders are briefly discussed here.
-Each is 'disabled' by default and may be optionally enabled by editing weewx.conf to set 'enable=true' and setting any required parameters for the uploader.

 <!---------------------------->

 ## RESTful Services

-These are located in the [StdRESTful] section of weewx.conf with more details in the WeeWX [Reference](../reference/weewx-options/stdrestful/) documentation.
+These are located in the `[StdRESTful]` section of `weewx.conf`.

 <!---------------------------->